-- Your School: The first place to look for scholarships is with your university.
-The financial aid office should have postings about widely available scholarships, as well as scholarships specific to your school.
-An adviser within your major should also be able to direct you to scholarships intended for students in your field of study and will likely be a valuable resource on how to win one.
+- Your academic department: An advisor within your department should also be able to direct you to scholarships intended for students in your major or field of study and will likely be a valuable resource on how to win one.

-- Large Companies: Many large companies — like Walmart, Apple and McDonald's — provide scholarships to their employees or their children, so it's always a good idea to check with your employer or your parents' employers about what they may offer.
-If your company doesn't give scholarships, inquire about tuition reimbursement programs.
+- Large companies: Many large companies provide scholarships to their employees or the children of their employees, so it's always a good idea to check with your and/or your parents' employer about what they may offer.
+In addition to scholarships, look into tuition reimbursement programs.

-- Secure references: In college, your professors can be an incredible resource for references.
+- Secure references: College professors can be an incredible resource for references.
 Impress them with your class performance and let them know you'd like a reference for a particular scholarship.
-If you broach the subject, you might discover that your professor can give you suggestions to help you stand out in your scholarship or contest application, and even write you an excellent recommendation letter if applicable to the scholarship.
+Once you raise the subject, you might find out that your professor can give you advice on making your application stand out.

 - Search for renewable scholarships: These scholarships continue to pay awards every year or semester, as long as you continue to meet the requirements.
 Some may not automatically renew, so you’ll have to submit a renewal application each year, but it’s still easier than starting from scratch.

 Winning scholarships while in college can help you pay for your expenses and even boost your post-grad connections.
 Apply for scholarships each year, even if you don't win money the first time you apply.